-Supporting Actions Progress made 2017/19 (i) Equality Act 2010 NHS Grampian will continue to comply fully with the requirements of the Equality Act 2010 in terms of pregnancy and maternity.
+Supporting Actions in 2017/21 Outcomes Report Progress as at March 2019 (i) Equality Act 2010 NHS Grampian will continue to comply fully with the requirements of the Equality Act 2010 in terms of pregnancy and maternity.
 NHS Grampian is fully compliant.
 In the last 2 years, 2,523 staff have received Equality and Diversity Training.
 Meeting the needs of pregnant and nursing Mothers is an integral part of this training. (ii) Facilities for nursing Mothers NHS Grampian will include facilities for nursing Mothers in all of our new building schemes.
 All new buildings opened or planned in the April 2017 to March 2019 period have included facilities for nursing Mothers. (v) Pregnancy in young people Pregnancy rates for young people in Scotland are falling year on year.
 Since 2001, pregnancy rates for young people in Grampian have been consistently below the national average.
-The current figures are: NHS Grampian and the Health and Social Care Partnerships in Grampian have continued to make progress to reduce the pregnancy rates for young people in Grampian.
-The most recent figures available are for 2016.
-These are shown below:
+The current figures are: